ButterscotchV/butterscotchv.github.io/web-safety/securing-bitwarden.md

 ---
 layout: page
-title: Securing Bitwarden
+title: How to Make Bitwarden More Secure

 parent: Web Safety

+has_children: false
+has_toc: false

 nav_order: 1
 image: /img/lock_icon.png
 description: "A guide to making Bitwarden more secure"
 ---

-## Securing Bitwarden introduction
+## Introduction

-Due to the recent LastPass vault breach, there has been a clear focus on password manager security, this has lead to the discovery of a couple issues with Bitwarden.
-This guide shows how to improve the security of your Bitwarden vault given the new recommendations.
+In light of the [recent security incident involving LastPass](https://blog.lastpass.com/2022/12/notice-of-recent-security-incident/), the importance of ensuring the security of password managers has come to the forefront.
+As a result, some vulnerabilities have been identified in Bitwarden.
+This guide will provide steps to enhance the security of your Bitwarden vault in accordance with the latest recommendations.

 ## Increasing the number of PBKDF2 iterations

 [Reference Bitwarden documentation](https://bitwarden.com/help/what-encryption-is-used/#changing-kdf-iterations)

-Following the security recommendations of the [OWASP Password Storage Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2), you're recommended to increase the PBKDF2 iterations from the default of 350,000 to 600,000.
-Though the default of Bitwarden has been getting increased, it doesn't apply retroactively, so you may still have it set to 100,000 on your account from the previous default.
+In order to align with the guidelines outlined in the [OWASP Password Storage Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2), it is recommended to increase the number of PBKDF2 iterations from the default of 350,000 to 600,000.
+While Bitwarden has recently increased the default iterations for new accounts, this change does not apply retroactively.
+It is possible that your account may still have the previous default of 100,000 iterations set.
+To ensure the security of your account, it is important to review and update the PBKDF2 iterations accordingly.

-To increase the PBKDF2 iterations, you can go to the key security settings page under **Account Settings → Security → Keys** on the [Bitwarden Web Vault](https://vault.bitwarden.com/) and change the value of "**KDF iterations**".
+To enhance the security of your account by increasing the PBKDF2 iterations, navigate to the encryption key settings page under **Account Settings → Security → Keys** on the [Bitwarden Web Vault](https://vault.bitwarden.com/).
+Here, you can adjust the "**KDF iterations**" value to your desired setting.

 <div class="pswp-gallery">
 {% include photoswipe_image.html url='/img/web-safety/PBKDF2-iter-settings-0.png' width='1024' height='855' thumb_width='300' alt='An image illustrating where the settings page is for security keys' %}